 Illinois sports betting journey

-Illinois’ relationship with casino gaming dates to 1991, when it first legalized riverboat gambling.
-Boats could operate their casinos while cruising the state’s waterways.
+The state’s relationship with casino gaming dates to 1991, when riverboat casino gambling was made legal in Illinois.
+Yes, paddle-steamer boats could operate casinos, but only while cruising the state’s waterways.
 In 1999, the state made it legal for the riverboats to dock and open their casinos.
 A year later, Illinois became the first state to allow for the sale of online lottery tickets.

 Groundwork laid in 2018

-The discussion about whether to legalize sports betting really ramped up in the summer of 2018, when Representative Bob Rita began holding gaming hearings.
+The discussion about whether to legalize sports betting really ramped up in the summer of 2018, when the legislature began holding gaming hearings.
 The first hearing was informational in nature.
 Stakeholders and municipalities were invited to an Aug.
 21, 2018, hearing in Chicago, where they joined others in the gaming industry in revealing what they hoped sports betting would look like.

-Two months later, Rita held a Joint Committee on Revenue and Finance hearing on sports betting that made it clear lawmakers would prioritize sports betting in 2019.
+Two months later, the Joint Committee on Revenue and Finance held a hearing on sports betting that made it clear lawmakers would prioritize sports betting in 2019.
 That hearing also laid at least some of the groundwork for a sports betting bill.

-Operators consider taxes of 10% or below to be optimal, and Illinois lawmakers settled on 15%, which is on the higher end across the country but still allows operators to turn a profit.
-In the end, there was plenty of give and take, and sports betting didn’t stand on its own, passing instead as part of a massive capital bill.
+Operators consider taxes of 10% or below to be optimal, and Illinois lawmakers settled on 15%, which is considered on the higher end among states with sports betting but still allows operators to turn a profit.
+In the end, there was plenty of give and take, but the political will existed to make sports betting legal in Illinois.
+Even with the momentum on its side, the bill to make sports betting legal in Illinois didn’t stand on its own, passing instead as part of a massive capital bill.

 Once Pritzker signed the bill in late June, it was a sprint to get sports betting up and running.
 The Illinois Gaming Board opened a public comment period over the summer, began developing regulations, and in December 2019 opened the sports betting application process.

-Though the IGB approved temporary rules ahead of the first sportsbook opening, it is still in the process of approving permanent rules.
+Though the IGB approved temporary rules ahead of the first sportsbook opening, it continues to refine its rules packages.